GonzaloMartinZapata/Pipeline-for-smORF-classification-/README.md

 Next, we used a bash script ([rename.sh](https://github.com/GonzaloMartinZapata/Pipeline-for-smORF-classification-/blob/main/rename.sh.txt)) provided by the NCBI to rename each file as the assembly accession number of the genome considered.

 When more than 100 sequences met the selection criteria the following analysis was done.
-First, all the selected genomes were downloaded and the FastANI software {@cita} was used to calculate all the pairwise average nucleotide identity (ANI) values between a genome used as reference and all the downloaded genomes (https://github.com/GonzaloMartinZapata/Pipeline-for-smORF-classification-/blob/main/Get_genomes_and_make_fastani_tree.ipynb).
+First, all the selected genomes were downloaded and the FastANI software was used to calculate all the pairwise average nucleotide identity (ANI) values between a genome used as reference and all the downloaded genomes (https://github.com/GonzaloMartinZapata/Pipeline-for-smORF-classification-/blob/main/Get_genomes_and_make_fastani_tree.ipynb).
 Approximately fifty genomes were then selected by sampling the complete ANI value range.
 Three particular cases that presented a larger number of genomic sequences were also considered.
 For Bacillus, we applied the same selection method as with the other genera, but we considered only genomes available from January 1, 2022, onward.
 This approach ensured a wide variety of species within the genus, maintaining the necessary variation.
 For Pseudomonas and Klebsiella most genomes were for a particular species.
 In those cases, approximately 25 genomes from the three most studied species were used.
 This approach was considered to provide results that more broadly represented each genera.

 ## 2- Extraction of the annotated SEP sequences and their associated information.